mhevery/Largo-docs/Codex/Largo-custom-functions.md

 **E**

+- `largo_edit_permission_check()`: Checks that both the editing user and the user being edited are members of the blog and prevents the super-admin from being edited.
+Found in `/inc/users.php`.
 - `largo_enqueue_admin_scripts()`: Enqueues JavaScript and CSS for the admin dashboard.
 For more information on enqueueing, see [wp_enqueue_style](http://codex.wordpress.org/Function_Reference/wp_enqueue_style) and [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script).
 Found in `/inc/enqueue.php`.
 - `largo_enqueue_home_assets()`: Enqueues scripts and styles for the home page.
 For more information on enqueueing, see [wp_enqueue_style](http://codex.wordpress.org/Function_Reference/wp_enqueue_style) and [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script).
 Found in `/inc/home-templates.php`.
 - `largo_enqueue_js()`: Enqueues JavaScript and CSS assets.
 For more information on enqueueing, see [wp_enqueue_style](http://codex.wordpress.org/Function_Reference/wp_enqueue_style) and [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script).
 Found in `/inc/enqueue.php`.